ValantineSuh/ValantineSuh/README.md

 # Hi there, I'm Valantine Suh 👋

-I am a passionate software developer with a keen interest in building efficient and scalable solutions.
+I am a passionate Full Stack Engineer with a keen interest in building efficient and scalable solutions.
 With a strong foundation in various programming languages and frameworks, I strive to create impactful software that can make a difference.
 I love collaborating on open-source projects and continuously learning new technologies.

 ## 📊 GitHub Stats for 2024